-MAT Elementary Education Domains of Study
+MAT Elementary Education Areas of Study

 The content for the WGU Master of Arts in Teaching (K–8) program is based on research of effective instruction as well as on national and state standards.
 It provides the knowledge and skills that enable teachers to teach effectively in diverse classrooms.
 The Master of Arts in Teaching program content and training processes are consistent with the accountability intent of the No Child Left Behind Act of 2001.
 This degree program is focused on the preparation of highly qualified teachers.
 As described in the federal legislation, a highly qualified teacher is one who not only possesses full state certification but also has solid content knowledge of the subject(s) he or she teaches.
 The hallmarks of our program include (a) appropriate and rigorous subject-matter preparation, (b) research-based pedagogical course preparation, and (c) clinical field experiences in which teacher candidates are supervised by trained coaches.